 In the case of an entity classification election that is made on behalf of a 25% foreign shareholder or related foreign party on Form 8832, Regulations section 301.6109-1(b)(2)(v) requires the 25% foreign shareholder or related foreign party to have an EIN for this election.
 For the first tax year that Form 5472 is filed after an entity classification election is made on behalf of the 25% foreign shareholder or related foreign party on Form 8832, the new EIN must be entered in the applicable entry space in Part II or Part III and the old reference ID number must be entered in the applicable entry space to the right.
 In subsequent years, the Form 5472 filer may continue to enter both the EIN and the reference ID number, but must enter at least the EIN.

 You must correlate the reference ID numbers as follows.

 New reference ID number [space] Old reference ID number.

 If there is more than one old reference ID number, you must enter a space between each such number.

-As indicated above, the length of a given reference ID number is limited to 50 characters and each number must be alphanumeric and no special characters are permitted.
+As indicated, earlier, the length of a given reference ID number is limited to 50 characters and each number must be alphanumeric and no special characters are permitted.